OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-gcch.md

      * Azure Functions
      * Service Bus
      * App Service

-    For an up-to-date list of datacenters that support the above, click [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=storage,app-service,monitor,service-bus,functions)

 1. Enter a **Base Resource Name**, which the template uses to generate names for the other resources.
    * The `[Base Resource Name]` must be available.
 For example, if you select `contosocommunicator` as the base name, the name `contosocommunicator` must be available (not taken); otherwise, the deployment will fail with a Conflict error.